chmouel/snazy/README.md

   ```

 * Snazy support action command on regexp, which mean if you have a regexp
   matching a message it will run an action on it.
-It currently support only one
+It currently supports only one
   action one regexp.
 If you specify the string `"{}"` it will be expanded to
   the matched string.
 For example on macOS this command will display a
   notification with the pipelinerun that has succeeded: